joaquini/SolsticeChallenge/README.md

 # SolsticeChallenge

-## This projects is a Code Challenge for Solstice.
+## This projects is a Code Challenge for Solstice

 • It shows a list of contacts fetched, if necessary, from the network and then persists them in a database using an Android Architecture Component called Room.